 For example, the prosecution’s evidence against an accused person could turn on them being in a certain place at a certain time.
 In that case, defence computer forensic evidence from the accused person’s mobile phone could be used establish that they were not present at the time of the offence.

 We are often reminded that although we might delete files from our devices they can always be recovered.
-This can be particularly helpful, as deleted files which are recovered by computer forensic experts can provide vital evidence of a defence.
+This can be particularly helpful, because deleted files which are recovered by computer forensic experts can provide vital evidence for a defence.